Stochastic optimization on matrices and a graphon McKean-Vlasov limit: Introduction

 \subsection{SGD and permutation symmetries in Deep Neural Networks (DNNs)}

+We end this section with a significant example where the permutation invariant functions arise, namely, DNNs.
 DNNs typically consist of a sequence of matrices that share row/column labels with their adjacent ones.
 Most modern DNNs possess permutation symmetries in their parametric representations.
 That is, their output is invariant under permutations applied to the rows/columns of the matrices appearing in DNN representation.
 The goal is to obtain the sequence of matrices that minimizes the risk function $R_n$ for $n\in\Natural$.
+This can be thought of as a generalization of the linear regression example discussed in the introduction and in Section~\ref{sec: Linear regression}.
 Authors in~\cite{ainsworth2022git} empirically study the effectiveness of SGD in optimizing the non-convex DNN risk functions $R_n$ for large $n\in\Natural$.
 For simplicity, consider the special case when the DNN is parameterized through a single finite symmetric matrix and therefore does not involve shared labels.
 Let $\round{U_{n,k}}_{k\in\Integer_+}$ and $\round{V_{n,k}}_{k\in\Integer_+}$ be the SGD iterations, starting at two independent initializations, say, $U_{n,0} \neq V_{n,0}$.
 Authors in~\cite{ainsworth2022git} observe that $\round{U_{n,k}}_{k\in\Integer_+}$ and $\round{V_{n,k}}_{k\in\Integer_+}$ can be ``aligned'' by optimizing over the set of all permutations.
 That is, for every $k\in\Integer_+$, they solve for

 where $\normF{}$ denotes the Frobenius norm, $S_n$ is the set of all permutations of $[n]$, and $V_{n,k}^{\pi_k}$ is the matrix $V_{n,k}$ with rows and columns relabeled by the permutation $\pi_k\in S_n$.
 The authors observe an emergent property of SGD called ``linear mode connectivity'' (LMC)~\cite{frankle2020linear}.
 This property essentially says that $R_n$ does not fluctuate a lot on $W_{n,k}(\lambda)$ for large $k\in\Integer_+$, where